sourcegraph/about/handbook/product/working-group.md

 ### Communication channels

 If you decide to go forward with the working group, announce it widely.
 Set up a dedicated communication channel to make sure that all impacted teams are informed and bought into the initiative, and to ask for frequent input.
-A **slack channel**, prevised with `wg-` is recommended.
+A **slack channel**, named with a `wg-` prefix is recommended.

 ## Ending a working group